 2. Operate with a functional heart.
 Where do you need boundaries, and where do you need love?
 Find your balance.
 Don’t be wide open.
 Don’t isolate yourself.
 Be functional.
 (Hat tip to Nicole Oman for this guidance.)

 3. Come to terms with trauma.
 If you’re operating from your wounds, chances are you’ve experienced some type of trauma in your past.
 Have you acknowledged that you experienced trauma?
 There are real, concrete ways to work with it.
-(Stay tuned for an upcoming post on this!)
+(Learn about it here!)

 What’s your one thing?
 How are you doing life and what are you going to do about that?

 Never miss another post!
 Get WomanSpeak.org in your inbox.